Our Family Caring For Yours

 Trusted and Dignified Cremations

-Cremation as a disposition can be just as personal as a burial and funeral service.
+Choosing cremation in Rochester can be just as personal as a burial and funeral service.

 Personalizing a cremation with a celebration of life can be very helpful initially on your grief journey.
 Having this allows you and your family, and friends time to honor, reflect and relive memories.
 There are so many ways to personalize a service; we can help.
 From serving your loved one’s favorite ice cream to releasing butterflies, displaying memories with photo boards or playing a video tribute; after cremation, you can still celebrate a life well-lived.
 Learn more about the Celebrations of Life.

 Some request direct cremation, eliminating “all the bother of funeral services.”
 Funeral services and celebrations can be a crucial support and comfort for the living.
 Skipping a service or memorialization altogether may cause undue emotional stress for surviving family members and friends.
 In hindsight you may feel regret in not having a celebration or a permanent resting place.
 Celebrating a life is one of the first steps in helping to pass through the stages of grief.
 When the practice of cremation is accomplished with human dignity and recognition, it will:

 - Alleviate guilt